 Good teaching does not occur by accident.
 On the contrary, it is the result of finely honed skills and an intimate knowledge of the dynamics of human learning and motivation.
 Almost every weekday around the world dedicated school teachers invest their time, energy, resources, even their money in their students, hoping against hope that some of what they are saying will penetrate the cranial bone, lodge in the soft gray tissue beneath, and re-emerge years later to make a positive difference.
 But the process of changing lives need not be left to happenstance and blind optimism.
 Those teachers who consistently make a profound difference in the lives of their students, exerting a lasting influence that far exceeds the content of their curricula, share several qualities in common.
 Foremost among them is the level of their motivation.
-As one of the top education speakers in America, I strive to help teachers and school staff to reignite the fires of passion to make a difference.

 Because I was the second child in my family my older sister, Pam, had already blazed a trail before me in the public school system of my hometown.
 She brought home glowing reports about some of her teachers, and dire warnings about others.
-Some teachers, my parents could see, had not merely educated her, but had inspired her to embark on a lifelong quest for learning.
-They had found a spark of interest within her, and had fanned it into flames, if not an inferno.
+Some teachers, my parents observed, had not merely educated her, but had inspired her to embark on a lifelong quest for learning.
+They had found a spark of interest within her, and had fanned it into flames, if not an outright inferno.
 They had piqued her curiosity and aroused her sensibilities.
 They had done what teachers are supposed to do, and what all truly great educators manage always to find a way to do.
 As the old adage says, “Give a man a fish, and you’ve fed him for a day; teach a man how to fish, and you’ve fed him for a lifetime.”
 But these remarkable teachers had not merely given my sister a fish.
 Nor had they been content to just teach her how to fish.
 They had somehow found a way to make her want to fish.

-Most of my sister’s instructors in those years had provoked little or no comment at all, save a perfunctory mention over the dinner table of a homework assignment or an interesting event that took place in class that day.
+Most of my sister’s instructors in those years had provoked little or no comment at all, save a perfunctory mention over the dinner table of a homework assignment or an interesting event that occurred in class that day.
 These teachers had done their jobs; they had faithfully prepared and delivered their lesson plans.
 They had been punctual and responsible and had worked many long, thankless hours.
 They had attended football and basketball games, chaperoned on field trips, served as hall monitors, and sponsored school clubs.
 No doubt many of them were intellectually bright, and academically accomplished.
 But somehow, despite their giftedness and efforts, they had failed to make much of an impression.
 Their dreams of making a profound difference in the lives of their students went unfulfilled.

 And then, there were those teachers.
 We’ve all experienced them.
 On and on they droned, day after day, rarely looking up from their notes long enough to see a few students staring out the windows, doodling on their notebooks, or slumbering in a gelatinous puddle of their own drool.
 Rather than fanning a spark into flames, they had drowned glowing embers with a veritable flood of banal, unimaginative lectures.
 They had raised ennui to an art form, and – for some unfortunate students – had forever squelched their desire to explore the subject matter of that class.